arcadiogm/Polyhedra-ExploreEXPANDER_Q1-25/Expander/readme.md

 ## How to contribute?

 Thank you for your interest in contributing to our project!
 We seek contributors with a robust background in cryptography and programming, aiming to improve and expand the capabilities of our proof generation system.

-### Contribution Guidelines:

-#### Pull Requests

-We welcome your pull requests (PRs) and ask that you follow these guidelines to facilitate the review process:

-- **General Procedure**:

-  1. **Fork the repository** and clone it locally.
-  2. **Create a branch** for your changes related to a specific issue or improvement.
-  3. **Commit your changes**: Use clear and meaningful commit messages.
-  4. **Push your changes** to your fork and then **submit a pull request** to the main repository.

-- **PR Types and Specific Guidelines**:
-  - **[BUG]** for bug fixes:
-    - **Title**: Start with `[BUG]` followed by a brief description.
-    - **Content**: Explain the issue being fixed, steps to reproduce, and the impact of the bug.
-Include any relevant error logs or screenshots.
-    - **Tests**: Include tests that ensure the bug is fixed and will not recur.
-  - **[FEATURE]** for new features:
-    - **Title**: Start with `[FEATURE]` followed by a concise feature description.
-    - **Content**: Discuss the benefits of the feature, possible use cases, and any changes it introduces to existing functionality.
-    - **Documentation**: Update relevant documentation and examples.
-    - **Tests**: Add tests that cover the new feature's functionality.
-  - **[DOC]** for documentation improvements:
-    - **Title**: Start with `[DOC]` and a short description of what is being improved.
-    - **Content**: Detail the changes made and why they are necessary, focusing on clarity and accessibility.
-  - **[TEST]** for adding or improving tests:
-    - **Title**: Begin with `[TEST]` and describe the type of testing enhancement.
-    - **Content**: Explain what the tests cover and how they improve the project's reliability.
-  - **[PERF]** for performance improvements:
-    - **Title**: Use `[PERF]` and a brief note on the enhancement.
-    - **Content**: Provide a clear comparison of performance before and after your changes, including benchmarks or profiling data.
-    - **Tests/Benchmarks**: Add tests that cover the new feature's functionality, and benchmarks to prove your improvement.

-#### Review Process

-Each pull request will undergo a review by one or more core contributors.
-We may ask for changes to better align with the project's goals and standards.
-Once approved, a maintainer will merge the PR.

-We value your contributions greatly and are excited to see what you bring to this project.
-Let’s build something great together!

-## Acknowledgements
-We would like to thank the following projects and individuals:

-1. [Gnark](https://github.com/Consensys/gnark): for their exceptional frontend circuit language.
-2. [Plonky2&3](https://github.com/Plonky3/Plonky3): for their inspiring work on Merseene prime AVX and ARM-Neon assembly implementation.
-3. [Justin Thaler](https://people.cs.georgetown.edu/jthaler/): for pointing out the soundness issue of using repetition.
-3. [Stwo](https://github.com/starkware-libs/stwo): for inspiring us to make the benchmark page.
-4. [Intel](https://www.intel.com/content/dam/develop/external/us/en/documents/clmul-wp-rev-2-02-2014-04-20.pdf): for their detailed implementation of GF(2^128) field multiplication.